YoobeeWebTutors/javascript-manual/03-values.md

 Programs tell computers what to do.
 What do computers do best?
 Computation.

 Computation is about about *systematic application of rules*, or doing certain things in a certain order when certain conditions are met.
-This is called *logic*
+This is called *logic*.

 Note that computation says nothing about maths!
-Performing arithmetic and doing mathematics is called *calculation*
+Performing arithmetic and doing mathematics is called *calculation*.

 Computers are very efficient at calculations, but we as programmers have to tell them what to do and when to do it.